MarkusMaal/FlipnicSaveEditor/README.md

 ![Unlocks](img/unlocks.png)

-This can be useful if you want to quickly play later stages without or if you want to re-lock free play stages, as you normally can't do that without creating a new save file.
+This can be useful if you want to quickly play later stages without having to complete the earlier ones or if you want to re-lock free play stages, as you normally can't do that without creating a new save file.
 The game normally duplicates the state of original game, but when you use the "retry" option in-game, it only resets the original game unlocks.

 You can also force score mode on a specific stage, which allows you to play with score enabled on a previously cleared stage.

 ### Mission hacking

-With the "Missions" tab you can toggle the status of missions, which is something you'd expect to be possible, but there's way more stuff you can modify within the save file that normally isn't possible.
+With the "Missions" tab you can toggle the status of missions (Not complete, Started, Completed), which is something you'd expect to be possible, but there's way more stuff you can modify within the save file that normally isn't possible.

 ![Missions tab](img/mission.png)